Dell Diamond opening as vaccination site in Round Rock

 Round Rock Express said the northwest parking lot at Dell Diamond will serve as the registration area with vaccines being administered in the east parking lot.

+"I think this is a closer step to kind of getting back to some normalcy.
+And look, we're just ready to play baseball.
+So, whatever we can do to help the folks out and get people involved, we are all for it," said Chris Almendarez, the president of Round Rock Express.

 In Austin, the Circuit of the Americas is also open as a mass vaccination site for the surrounding counties.
-However, COTA has only been open on the weekends at the moment.
+However, COTA has only been open on the weekends so far.
 Travis, Caldwell, Hays and Bastrop counties are working to give out the vaccines at the COTA drive-thru distribution.
 Leaders say they hope to eventually give out 50,000 doses each week.

 At the moment, the vaccine is only being administered to those in Phase 1A and Phase 1B in Texas.

-“Since the Round Rock Express was founded in 2000, passionately participating in the community has been a pilar of our organization’s core values.
-It is a true privilege to partner with Curative and Williamson County to use Dell Diamond as a mass vaccination site,” said Round Rock Express President Chris Almendarez.
+“Since the Round Rock Express was founded in 2000, passionately participating in the community has been a pillar of our organization’s core values.
+It is a true privilege to partner with Curative and Williamson County to use Dell Diamond as a mass vaccination site,” Almendarez said.
 “We are honored to play a role in helping Central Texans receive the COVID-19 vaccine.
-This collaborative effort will vaccinate thousands of residents a day and help put us on a track back to normalcy.”
+This collaborative effort will vaccinate thousands of residents a day."

 PEOPLE ARE ALSO READING: